Proportionality (mathematics)

-In mathematics, two sequences of numbers, often experimental data, are proportional or directly proportional if their corresponding elements have a constant ratio, which is called the coefficient of proportionality or proportionality constant.
-Two sequences are inversely proportional if corresponding elements have a constant product, also called the coefficient of proportionality.
+In mathematics, two sequences of numbers, often experimental data, are proportional or directly proportional if their corresponding elements have a constant ratio.
+The ratio is called coefficient of proportionality (or proportionality constant) and its reciprocal is known as constant of normalization (or normalizing constant).
+Two sequences are inversely proportional if corresponding elements have a constant product.

-This definition is commonly extended to related varying quantities, which are often called variables.
-This meaning of variable is not the common meaning of the term in mathematics (see variable (mathematics)); these two different concepts share the same name for historical reasons.

 Two functions $f(x)$ and $g(x)$ are proportional if their ratio $\frac{f(x)}{g(x)}$ is a constant function.

 If several pairs of variables share the same direct proportionality constant, the equation expressing the equality of these ratios is called a proportion, e.g., a/b = x/y = ⋯ = k (for details see Ratio).

 Proportionality is closely related to linearity.